pranav04katiyar/Development/src/b_APIs/2_REST_APIs.md

     > - Every API is an action on one of the models.
     > - The type of action should be ideally specified by the HTTP method type instead of via a verb in the URL.
     >   - There are multiple HTTP methods that can be used to perform different actions on the same resource, like GET, POST, PUT, PATCH, DELETE, etc. which are discussed below.
+- No need to have 1:1 mapping between the API and the database tables.
+    > - The API can be designed in such a way that it can fetch data from multiple databases and return it to the client.
+    > - The API can also be designed in such a way that it can fetch data from multiple tables and return it to the client.
+    > - The API can also be designed in such a way that it can fetch data from multiple microservices and return it to the client.
+- Don't build Chatty APIs
+    > - Chatty APIs are APIs that require multiple requests to get the required data.
+    > - Chatty APIs are not efficient and can be slow as they don't return all relevant data in a single request.
 - A resource has an identifier, which is a URL that uniquely identifies that resource.
     > For example, the URI for a particular customer order might be:
     >  ```
     >  https://adventure-works.com/orders/1
     >  ```
+- REST has no constraint with respect to datatype of response.
-- Clients interact with a service by exchanging representations of resources.
+    >  - Clients interact with a service by exchanging representations of resources.
 Many web APIs use JSON as the exchange format.
     >  For example, a GET request to the URI listed above might return this response body:
     >  ```
     >  {"orderId":1,"orderValue":99.90,"productId":1,"quantity":1}
     >  ```

+    >  The most popular datatype of responses are:
+    >  1. JSON (JS Object Notation):
+    >    - > Response has details as key-value pairs.
+           Is the most recommended standard of response datatype.
+           It used less size as the response contains the info. in lesser characters.
+    >  2. XML:
+           > Has larger size due to boiler code and more characters in response body.
+    >  3. Protobuf:
+           > Has the smallest size among the 3.

 - REST APIs use a uniform interface, which helps to decouple the client and service implementations.
     > - For REST APIs built on HTTP, the uniform interface includes using standard HTTP verbs to perform operations on resources.